Aerospace & Autonomous Systems Council Members

 Elizabeth Hutt Pollard (Chair)

-Governor Kevin Stitt appointed Pollard as Secretary of Science and Innovation on June 29, 2020.
-In this position, Pollard places a strategic emphasis on enabling science and innovation to impact health, commerce, and stem education for Oklahoma.
+Elizabeth Pollard, President of Cowboy Technologies and Executive Director of the Oklahoma State University Research Foundation (OSURF).
+Elizabeth Pollard was appointed by Governor Kevin Stitt to serve as Secretary of Science and Innovation from June 2020 to March 2023.
+Pollard placed a strategic emphasis on enabling science and innovation to impact health, commerce, and stem education for Oklahoma.
 Prior to her appointment by Governor Stitt, Pollard served as Deputy Secretary of Science and Innovation under Secretary Kayse Shrum.

 In addition to her cabinet role, Pollard is Executive Chair of Applied Silver, a materials science health-tech company located in Silicon Valley addressing infection control and antibiotic stewardship.
 She is a C-Suite veteran and has extensive global experience scaling businesses, building commercial and academic partnerships, and bringing to market highly specialized technology and solutions, including software and microfluidics, for healthcare, pharma, diagnostics, and life science research.
 Because of her expertise in genomic tools and test development, Pollard serves as an advisor to the Oklahoma Department of Health’s COVID-19 testing response and has been instrumental in fostering commercial technology partnerships for the State’s COVID-19 testing.